pragmatrix/emergent/README.md

-# Emergent, a Graphical Testrunner for Rust
+# Emergent, a Visual Testrunner for Rust

 ## Copyright & License